TL;DR: Serger Tips: Avoid Mistakes

 Not completely.
 Sergers are great for finishing edges and sewing knits, but they can’t do topstitching or buttonholes.

-❓ Do I need four threads to serge?
+❓ Do I need four threads every time I use a serger?

 Not always!
 A three-thread stitch works well for lightweight fabrics and decorative edges.